 A part of you may think a spay and neuter surgery sounds cruel, but in fact, it does your pet (and you!) a world of good.
 The medical benefits of spay and neuter can actually extend your pet’s life.
-Furthermore, behavioral changes that result from the surgery can make your life a little easier, too.
+Furthermore, behavioral changes that result from these surgeries can make your life a little easier, too.
 Equally important is the effect it has on the greater pet population—more sterilized pets means less unwanted litters and therefore fewer animals in shelters and on the street.
+Call us at (330) 239-1271 to discuss your pet's options today.

 First, let’s look at the medical benefits of a spay and neuter surgery.
 Your pet can dodge some serious, often fatal diseases with the procedure, allowing them to lead a longer life with you.